joepietrzyk/better-share-button/README.md

 # Development

 All development is done on Node.js version 20.17.0.
+In order to run the integration tests, you will need to install [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/).
+You will need to create a .env file (see [.env.example](./.env.example)) that points to the Developer Edition Firefox binary.

 ## Contributing

 Right now this is a solo project.
 However, if you do wish to contribute, please follow these steps:

 1. Fork the repository.
 2. Commit all changes to a new branch (`git checkout -b feature/my-feature`).
 3. Ensure proper styling is enforced (`npm run format` and `npm run lint`).